Inefficient water degassing inhibits ocean formation on rocky planets: An insight from self-consistent mantle degassing models: Introduction

 \section{Introduction}

 The continuing discovery of extrasolar terrestrial planets has increased the prospect of identifying habitable exoplanets.
 Earth-size exoplanets are starting to be found at a heliocentric distance where liquid water may be stable \citep{Gillon2017, Gilbert2020}, and one of the super-Earth size exoplanets identified in the habitable zone, K2-18b, has water vapor detected in its atmosphere \citep{Benneke2019b, Tsiaras2019}.
 With the upcoming James Webb Space Telescope, more detections of water vapor are expected on potentially habitable exoplanets \citep{Gardner2006}, and the possible presence of surface water makes such exoplanets a leading candidate to search for biosignatures \citep{Schulze-Makuch2011, Madhusudhan2020}.
-Given the importance of surface liquid water, one of the key questions is whether water vapor in the atmosphere does indeed indicate the existence of water oceans on such an exoplanet.
+Given the importance of surface liquid water, one of the key questions is the likelihood of water ocean formation on an exoplanet with a water vapor atmosphere.

 The presence of surface water has often been discussed in terms of the habitable zone \citep{Kasting1993, Kopparapu2013, Kodama2019}, which is the region where liquid water is stable at the temperature and pressure conditions of a planetary surface.
 The premise, however, is that the amount of surface water is large enough to develop oceans.
 Although a threshold value to form water oceans is $\sim 10^{-5}$ ocean mass (one ocean mass = $1.4\times10^{21}$~kg) for the present-day Earth and thus well exceeds the current ocean mass, the threshold changes with the amount of greenhouse gases and net stellar radiation \citep{Abe1993a, Salvador2017}.
 For example, during the early Hadean on Earth, an atmosphere of 100~bar CO$_2$ would have increased this threshold to $\sim$0.1 ocean mass, so it is not guaranteed that the threshold amount of water would always exist on the surface of terrestrial planets.
 A significant fraction of the water inventory can be retained in the planetary interior, precluding the formation of water oceans.